 Physicist Arthur Custance wrote, “In expressing human emotion this may or may not be so important in the ordinary course of events, but where revealed truth in the abstract is involved, it seems… virtually impossible for ideas or factual data to be conveyed without the aid of verbal inspiration.
 Man often chooses words poorly and consequently misleads his hearers.
 It does not seem to me that God would ever do this.
 But only rarely can ideas be conveyed by mere images, save in mathematical terms.
 It is words that are crucial as a rule.
 To claim that meaning is inspired, but not the wording, often seems to me to be an evasion…Literalism… is probably the only way in which to unravel the apparent contradictions that seem clearly to exist between certain key statements.”
 (Journey Out of Time, ch.
 11) I.e., look at the details of what the text actually says, rather than having a knee-jerk reaction to what you assume it is saying based on things you have heard about it.

 That brings us back to those accusations made at the beginning: Racists and anti-racists both claim that the Bible says YHWH cursed Ham (the ancestor of the Africans).
 But Ham was also the ancestor of the Chinese (through Sinim), the Egyptians (Mitzrayim), and some of the original Mesopotamians.
-Does anyone (other than their government) try to enslave the Chinese based on their ancestry?
+Does anyone (other than their own government) try to enslave the Chinese based on their ancestry?
 Ham had another son named Canaan, who was the one who was actually cursed (Gen. 9:25) and this is the background for why Israel had to conquer his descendants.
 It was not a random, unjustified, or selfish conquest.
 Read carefully before making blanket statements!

 Does the Bible make people sexists—“male Chauvinist pigs”, misogynists who just want to hold onto their patriarchal power structures?
 Again, the actual hierarchy of which this is a caricature did not come about in a vacuum or just because men are often strong enough to force submission.
 It was one of the results of Hawwah (Eve)’s choice to believe the serpent rather than obeying YHWH.
 He told her, “Your husband shall be what you desire, but he will have authority over you.“ (Genesis 3:16) That word for “authority” is used in Scripture in both positive and negative ways—sometimes of other nations dominating us, but more often of YHWH Himself bringing order and keeping things under control so they do not get out of hand.
 The term is used of what the sun does to the day (Gen. 1:16), how we are to keep sin from ruling over us (Gen. 4:7) but rather that we rule our own spirit (Prov.
 16:32) so as to not go wild with rage.
 It is even used of the kind of rule we were meant to have over the rest of creation (Psalm 8:6), before our getting out of line put the rest of creation out of balance (Gen. 3:18; Romans 8:20-22).